PandiPanda69/edu-isen-tp-ap4/2025/TP6-DFIR.md

 ## Conclusions

-38. Are you able to tell whether the tools used by the adversary are already known by the security community ?
-Tell how you proceed.
+38. What do you think about the network architecture of the victim?
+Take in consideration your observations in the action plan..
 39. Write the timeline of what happened and explain how the adversary succeed in getting into the systems of the company.
 40. In such situation, it's still valuable to make sure no backdoor have been put by the adversary on any other system.
 In order to perform a large detection, provide all the IoC you may have identified in a table like this :